straysheep-dev/straysheep-dev.github.io/docs/blog/posts/resources.md

 !!! abstract "Ansible"

-	Most of my Ansible notes are a part of the README over at my [straysheep-dev/ansible-configs](https://github.com/straysheep-dev/ansible-configs) repo.
+	Most of my Ansible notes were a part of the README over at my [straysheep-dev/ansible-configs](https://github.com/straysheep-dev/ansible-configs) repo.
+These have moved to their own post on this blog: [straysheep.dev/blog/ansible](https://straysheep.dev/blog/2023/08/20/simple-ansible-ansible/).

 	With that said, the most general and useful notes or links can be found here.